fionachill/weathertop_2/README.md

-# Weather Top v1.0
+# Weather Top V.4.0.0

 This is an app for logging weather readings.

-Baseline is an app that launches and reads some readings for a small number of weather stations.
+WeatherTop is an app that launches and reads some readings for a small number of weather stations.
 Each reading consists of:
+* Station name - including Latitude and Longitude
-* Weather Code (number in range 100-800), integer
+* Weather Code (number in range 100-800)
-* Temp (C) decimal
-* Wind Speed (kM/hr) decimal

-These readings are then presented on the dashboard.
+* Temperature in Celsius and Farenheit (maximum and minimum temperature readings)
+* Wind Speed, wind chill and wind compass (maximum and minimum wind speed)
+* Pressure (maximum and minimum pressure )